JustDanceModding/texture-cooker/README.md

 Create a "bin" folder and inside you put the programs required for the cooking. ex. "bin\dds2gtf.exe"

 ## TODO
-- Refactor the header classes
+- Refactor the header classes as our implementation is not so right.

 If you found this useful, leave a star! :D